Prepared by Cordelia Anderson, Founder and Immediate Past President, National Coalition to Prevent Child Sexual Abuse & Exploitation

 · Children are generally sexually abused or exploited by people they know and trust.
 The ACE studies found contact child sexual abuse (CSA) was reported by 16% of males and 25% of females and clearly showed CSA resulted in multiple social and health problems for both males and females(1) The frequency and impact makes this a major public health concern.

-· When thinking about the range of ways children are sexually abused through exploitation there are different types of child sexual exploitation to consider: child sexual abuse, child sexual abuse images (child pornography), prostituted children, technology-facilitated sex crimes against children, sex trafficking, and sex tourism.(2)
+·When thinking about the range of ways children are sexually abused through exploitation there are different types of child sexual exploitation to consider: child sexual abuse, child sexual abuse images (child pornography), children sexually exploited through being prostituted/trafficked, technology-facilitated sex crimes against children, and sex tourism.(2)

 The National Center for Missing & Exploited Children receives over 2,000 reports a week on the Cybertipline, the Congressionally-mandated ISP reporting site for on-line sexual solicitation of children.
 90% of these are reports of child pornography.
 The sad reality is the victims are getting younger and younger and the majority never report being sexually abused, much less pornographically photographed.